outde-xyz/website/content/Discussions/2021-04-28_graf_haspelmathblog.md

 Continuing the previous point, I am not a fan of the term *grammar blueprint* that Haspelmath uses for UG.
 To me, a blueprint is the very opposite of a large space of options with tremendous variation within.
 It makes me think of programming cookbooks like *Go Programming Blueprints*, which focus less on the programming language itself and more on prepackaged solutions to common problems.
-But whatever, I know what he's referring to, it's his blog, not mine, and this isn't really what I find confusing about his take on UG.
+But whatever, I know what Haspelmath is referring to, he can call things on his blog any way he wants, and this isn't really what I find confusing about his take on UG.

-Haspelmath argues that the post-[@Chomsky05] idea of a minimal UG undermines the universalist methodology of Minimalism, where it is still assumed that languages are largely the same (e.g. same functional projections) and that insights can be meaningfully transferred between languages.
+Haspelmath argues that the post-[@Chomsky05a] idea of a minimal UG undermines the universalist methodology of Minimalism, where it is still assumed that languages are largely the same (e.g. same functional projections) and that insights can be meaningfully transferred between languages.
 This is what the debate with Adger is about, and Haspelmath also has earlier exchanges with other linguists that touch on this, e.g. [Gillian Ramchand](https://dlc.hypotheses.org/1811) and [Elena Anagnostopoulou](https://dlc.hypotheses.org/2205).
 There's a few other posts that I think are informed by this view, e.g. [Haspelmath's evaluation of Laura Kalin's work on DOM](https://dlc.hypotheses.org/1496), which got an in-depth reply on [Philosophy of Linguistics](https://philosophyoflinguistics618680050.wordpress.com/2018/11/06/what-means-understanding-differential-object-marking-a-reply-to-haspelmath/) (another blog I was unaware of).
 Overall, a lot of ink has been spilled, and it is not clear to me why: